-- (a) Bar Examination Skills and Strategies is a required course for two hours of credit. - (b) In this offering, each student shall receive a grade of either "P" or "1.00" or "0.00." - (c) In publications, the description of the course shall be approximately as follows:
+- (a) Bar Examination Skills and Strategies is a required course for two hours of graded credit. - (b) In publications, the description of the course shall be approximately as follows:

 The course will build on what students have learned about multistate bar subjects and test taking throughout law school.
 The focus will be on knowledge, skill, and attitudes that have been shown to be helpful in passing the multiple-choice Multistate Bar Examination (MBE), the Multistate Essay Examination (MEE), and the Multistate Performance Test (MPT).
 Included will be practice in writing bar exam essays and insight into how they are graded, practice in answering MBE-type questions, and practicing for the MPT.
 The course is intended to supplement and not replace the commercial review courses.
-The course will be a required two-unit course that is graded pass/fail, based upon satisfactory completion of required assignments and a midterm and final exam that simulate the bar exam experience.
+The course grade will be determined based upon satisfactory completion of required assignments and a midterm and final exam that simulate the bar exam experience.